arielgabbay/tau-0368.3539/README.md

 ./scripts/run.sh
 ```

 This will run the `nginx` container and **all** the server instances from the `nginx` directory in this project; this is to be run on the host machine.
 To run different server instances on different hosts, run only `./scripts/run_nginx.sh`, and take the commands needed for each stage from `scripts/run_servers.sh`, running them where needed.
+This also runs the `CTFd` image on which the CTF is hosted.

 To build the server binary manually for testing, run